DukeRobotics/robosub-ros/onboard/catkin_ws/src/cv/README.md

 on which classes are being detected and which cameras are being used.

 ## Depthai / Oak Camera
-This branch contains code for the Luxonis OAK-D PoE camera, which uses a python package called [depthai](https://docs.luxonis.com/en/latest/).
+This package contains code for the Luxonis OAK-D PoE camera, which uses a python package called [depthai](https://docs.luxonis.com/en/latest/).
 This camera handles neural network and image processing on the camera's processor, which necessitates a different code structure.
 Because of this, we have depthai-specific scripts and launch files that can be run for any Luxonis / depthai camera.
 For running other cameras, see the instructions below, titled Non-Depthai Cameras.

+## USB Camera
+This package also contains driver code to publish a camera stream from a USB-type camera in `usb_camera.py`.
+A USB camera can be located by `/dev/video*` on a linux computer, where `*` can be replaced by any number specifying a given camera channel (default is `0`, with the number increasing for each new camera you plug in).
+The script `usb_camera.py` uses OpenCV to capture a stream frame by frame from a specified USB camera channel and publishes it to a specified ros topic.
+Use `roslaunch cv usb_camera.launch` to start a stream once a USB camera has been plugged in.
+Note that the camera must be plugged in _before_ the docker container is started.

 ### Running the Code
 To stream the feed or perform spatial detection using the OAK camera, use `roslaunch` with either of the following two files.